robertbullen/lexicon/README.md

 ## TODOs

+* Favor phrases containing the actual spoken word (or variations of it)
-* Add "with explanation" intents
+* Add "with/without explanation" intents
 * Add more utterances that include "find" and "what George would say"
 * Add typings for slot resolutions.
 Here's an example: